intoolswetrust/ldap-server/README.md

        takes [sslProtocolName] as argument and enables it for 'ldaps'.
 Can be used multiple times.
 If the argument is not provided following are used:
        TLSv1, TLSv1.1, TLSv1.2
+    --ssl-keystore-file, -skf
+       takes keystore [filePath] as argument.
+The keystore should contain privateKey to be used by LDAPs
+    --ssl-keystore-password, -skp
+       takes keystore [password] as argument
     --ssl-need-client-auth, -snc
        enables SSL 'needClientAuth' flag
        Default: false